 In February of 2017 we began offering the placement of a commonly used hormone-containing Intrauterine Device (IUD).
-As of November 2019—a period of nearly 3 years—we have inserted 79 IUDs in women following endomyometrial resection (EMR) or ultrasound-guided reoperative hysteroscopic surgery (UGRHS), which is a procedure performed for women who have already experienced a failure either from an endometrial ablation or from an endomyometrial resection.
+As of April 2021—a period of over 4 years—we have inserted 149 IUDs in women following either an endomyometrial resection (EMR) or ultrasound-guided reoperative hysteroscopic surgery (UGRHS), which is a procedure performed for women who have already experienced a failure either from an endometrial ablation or from an endomyometrial resection.